reevee-codes/java-backend-interview-notes/README.md

 - Old Generation memory contains the objects that are long-lived and survived after many rounds of Minor GC
 - Old Generation Garbage Collection - Major GC (takes longer time)
 - String pool: To decrease the number of String objects created in the JVM, the String class keeps a pool of strings.
-  When we create
-  a string literal, the JVM first checks that literal in the String pool.
-If the literal is already present in the pool, it returns a reference to the pooled instance.
+  When we create a string literal, the JVM first checks that literal in the String pool.
+If the literal is already present in the pool, it returns a ref   erence to the pooled instance.
 - creating String using new - it takes place in the Java heap, not in the String pool.
 New keyword creates a new instance of the string object, even if the same string already exists in the String pool
 - String Interning is a method of storing only one copy of each distinct String Value, which must be immutable.
 Applying String. intern() on a couple of strings will ensure that all strings having the same contents share the same memory
-- in String, == compares place in memory, while equals() is overwritten this way that it compares inside of the String
+- in String, == compares place in memory, while equals() is overwritten that it compares inside of the String
 - **Access modifiers**<br>
   public: visible in class, subclass, package, global <br>
   protected: visible in class, subclass, package (protected from global) <br>
   default: visible in class, package <br>
   private: visible in class <br>
 - **Exceptions**
-  A checked exception is caught at compile time whereas a runtime or unchecked exception is checked at runtime.<br>
+  A checked exception is caught at compile time, runtime/unchecked exception is checked at runtime.<br>
   Checked: IOException, SQLException, FileNotFoundException, ClassNotFoundException <br>
   Unchecked: NPE, ArrayIndexOutOfBonds, ArithmeticException
-- **OOP concepts**
+- **OOP concepts (AIEP)**
-- inheritance, encapsulation, polymorphism, and abstraction
+- abstraction, inheritance, encapsulation, polymorphism
+- **Anonymous class**<br>
+- They enable you to declare and instantiate a class at the same time.
+They are like local classes except that they do not have a name.
+Use them if you need to use a local class only once.
+- *Anonymous class vs Abstract class*
+- Local class: Use it if you need to create more than one instance of a class, access its constructor.
+Anonymous class: Use it if you need to declare fields or additional methods.
+- *Abstract class*
 - **interface vs abstract class**
   Abstract class is a class with partial implementation while interface is a contract with no implementation.
   Abstract class can have both abstract and non-abstract methods while interface can only have abstract methods.